 What is the orbital architecture?

-Five orbital planes, polar and helio-synchronous, with the same pricinple as Argos, with four satellites per orbital plane, but a little lower than Argos payloads’ orbit.
+Five orbital planes, polar and helio-synchronous, with the same principle as Argos, with four satellites per orbital plane, but a little lower than Argos payloads’ orbit.
 We will be at 600 km.

 Do you presume vendor financing in your financial planning?